py4wrds/py4wrds/README.md

 # Add the new package to environment.yaml.
 Prefer adding to the conda section so conda can resolve
 # all those dependencies together.
 Fallback to the pip section if the package isn't supported in
 # conda-forge.
+#
+# Then you need to regenerate requirements.txt, which is used by netlify.
-conda env update --file environment.yml --prune
+conda env update --file environment.yml --prune pip list --format=freeze > requirements.txt
 ```